 - Love Your Life, Not Theirs by Rachel Cruze – This is a practical book on saving and spending well, written by Dave Ramsey’s daughter.
 I’ve watched her YouTube channel and have appreciated the things she has to say and I also liked how easy the book was to read and apply to my life!
 She takes a slightly different approach than her dad but with the same overall principles.

 - The 10 Best Decisions Every Parent Can Make by Bill and Pam Farrel – The Farrels wrote the book Men are Like Waffles, Women are Like Spaghetti, which we read during marriage counseling!
 I’d never read one of their parenting books, so I was excited to hear about this one on a Focus on the Family podcast, which I read in 2019.
 They offer ideas for loving and nurturing special needs, strong-willed, and prodigal children.
-From Amazon: With real-life examples and biblical inspiration, this book examines the 10 best decisions parents can make to unlock the unique gifts inside their children, including temperament, goals, talents, spiritual development, leadership abilities (best for parents with older kids).
+From Amazon: With real-life examples and biblical inspiration, this book examines the 10 best decisions parents can make to unlock the unique gifts inside their children, including temperament, goals, talents, spiritual development, and leadership abilities (best for parents with older kids).

-These next 10 are on my reading list too!
+These next 10 are great additions to your reading list too!

 - The 5 Love Languages of Children by Gary Chapman